84 Charing Cross Road (film): Plot

+Correspondence between Helene and Frank includes discussions about topics as diverse as the sermons of John Donne, how to make Yorkshire pudding, the Brooklyn Dodgers and the coronation of Elizabeth II.
+As time goes on, as they get to know one another, he senses which books that come in would interest her.

+Helene gets a break, writing scripts for a TV series.
+At the same time, Frank is travelling around England to old estates for sale, seeking books for their shop.
+Helene's friend Maxine, who gets a role in a theatre in London, pops into Marks & Co.
+Although she does not meet any of the people Helene mentioned, she is able to describe it in detail.
+Later, when the show closes, she gifts nylons to the ladies of the book shop.

-Hanff intends to visit London and meet her bookseller friends but for various reasons has to postpone her plans.
+Hanff intends to visit London and meet her bookseller friends but has to postpone her plans.
+Firstly, she has to have extensive dental work.
+Then, Helene and other tenants get evicted, so she is forced to move to another building.
 In January 1969, she receives word that Doel has died and the bookshop has closed.

 She finally visits Charing Cross Road and the vacant shop in the summer of 1971.
+The last scene of the film shows Helene standing in the doorway and saying, "Here I am, Frankie; I finally made it."

 Principal cast

 Production

 The film was shot on location in London and New York City.
 London settings include Buckingham Palace, Soho Square, Trafalgar Square, St James's, Westminster, Griffin Park in Brentford standing in for White Hart Lane in Tottenham and suburban Richmond.
 Manhattan settings include Central Park, Madison Avenue, and Saint Thomas Church.
 Interiors were filmed at Lee International Studios and Shepperton Studios in Surrey.